Valeboch/unmute-gaza/README.md

 # unmute-gaza
-Unmute gaza, paint your image in the frame based on a picture of these and stick them around your city For more detailed info reade the instruction pdf file
+Unmute gaza, paint your image in the frame based on a picture of these and stick them around your city \n For more detailed info reade the instruction pdf file